OCR » Market Overview

 Tesseract

-The current stable version is major version 5, which started with release 5.0.0 on November 30, 2021.
+The current stable version is major version 5, which started with the release 5.0.0 on November 30, 2021.

 Classic Tesseract